 OpenDNS is (mostly) free for anyone to use, and one of the services they provide is parental controls.
 You simply need to register then follow the instructions to configure it.
 After that, it will block unwanted URLs whenever access is attempted.

-On some routers it is possible to configure a custom DNS which means that your entire network will be protected, however ISP issued routers may not allow this.
+On some routers it is possible to configure a custom DNS which means that your entire network will be protected, though some ISP routers may not allow this.

 If that's the case you will need to change the DNS settings on each computer, but this is very easy and won't take more than a few minutes (a Google search will reveal all if you can't find the settings yourself).

 For Windows, locate your network adapter in the network settings within Control Panel, click Properties, select Internet Protocol Version 4 then hit Properties.
 Just choose the 'Use the following DNS server addresses' radio button and enter the server IP provided.

 Child safety software

 Using the Hosts file and router security settings can be helpful in many situations, but you may prefer to go with a software package, particularly if you’re not too keen on fiddling with system files or battling your router’s configuration tools (which can often be frustrating).

-For many parents a software package may be the best all-round solution, as it provides a high level of protection but will not change browsing behaviour on the rest of your network.
-They can also offer a huge number of features including detailed activity reports, in some cases even emailing you a regular update.
+For many parents, a software package may be the best all-round solution, as it provides a high level of protection but will not change browsing behaviour on the rest of your network.
+They can also offer a huge number of features including detailed activity reports.
 Just knowing that you can see everything they do may be all it takes to stop children from being tempted to poke around the net's darker recesses.